Event Details

 During this 90-minute session, we’ll address:

-- Balanced and Bias-Free Reporting
+- Balanced Reporting

 - How to Discuss and Monitor Issues of Race & Diversity in Content